China tropical cyclone rainfall climatology: Mainland

 Most of the rain China experiences during the year occurs during the summer months.
 Typhoons cause many of the intense rains seen within the country.
 The heavy rains occur over a large area, typically 1000000 km2.
 Across China between the years of 1983 and 2006, an average of 2.9 tropical cyclones move into Guangdong province, making it the most affected province within mainland China.
 Hainan averages 1.3 tropical cyclones annually, while Fujian experiences 1.2 tropical cyclones annually, and Zhejiang witnessed 0.9 tropical cyclones annually.
 The wettest tropical cyclone on record for the mainland was Super Typhoon Carla, which dropped 2749 mm of rain over a 48-hour period.
 Typhoon Nina (1975) produced the highest areal average rainfall amounts between August 4 and August 8 for the Hongru river basin for most time durations.
 The risk of tropical cyclones across Guangxi, Jiangsu, Shandong, and Liaoning provinces is significantly lower, with these provinces averaging between 0.1 and 0.4 tropical cyclones annually.

 Hong Kong

 Typhoon Sam of the 1999 Pacific typhoon season became the wettest known tropical cyclone to impact Hong Kong since records began in 1884, breaking a 73‑year‑old record.
 A total of 23.98 inches/609 mm of rainfall fell between August 22 and August 25.

 Lantau Island

-Taiwan/Taipei

-The mountainous island of Taiwan province experiences an average of 1.8 tropical cyclone landfalls each year.
-Due to its rugged topography, Taiwan sees extreme rains from tropical cyclones, particularly in its central mountain range.